microsoft/moaw/workshops/fabric-e2e-serengeti/workshop.md

 As we already have our model logged in Microsoft Fabric using mlflow, we can download the `pkl` files and use it in our applications.
 Additionally, we can go ahead and visualize our model performance using Power BI.

-This concludes our workshop for today.
+This concludes our workshop.
 The next section covers all the resources you will need to continue your Microsoft Fabric journey.

 ---